dianadadkhah/Apartment-High-Rent-Predictor/README.md

 1. Clone the repository
 2. Create the conda environment using the provided environment.yml file
 3. Activate the environment

+Create the conda environment using:
+- conda env create -f environment.yml
+- to activate it: conda activate Group_26

-4. Navigate to the root of this project on your computer using the command line and enter the following command:
+5. Navigate to the root of this project on your computer using the command line and enter the following command:

 ```
 docker compose up